uasoft-indonesia/badaso-awesome/README.md

 List of platform build with badaso

-- [persis.or.id](https://persis.or.id) - New media site for persis organization
+- [persis.or.id](https://persis.or.id) - New media site for organization called PERSIS